Pseudobatos buthi

 Currently, it is unknown if P. buthi is still present in its origin of discovery, Gulf of California, as the last P. buthi recorded was caught in April 1961.
-However, due to its highly alike trait with P. productus, it is likely that P. buthi has been caught and misidentified as P. prodictus.
+However, due to its highly alike trait with P. productus, it is likely that P. buthi has been caught and misidentified as P. productus.

 The maximum length recorded is 68.5 cm.